 The “clash” in question occurred at University College London last March at a public debate between Krauss and Hamza Tzortzis of the Islamic Education and Research Academy, who organised the event.
 You can read what happened at the debate here, here and here.
 The reality is that gender separation was not imposed at the meeting.
 The audience was divided into three sections – one for women who wanted to sit separately, another for men, and a third mixed-gender section at the front (see the timelapse video released by iERA).
-People attending the debate were free to sit where they chose.
+People attending the debate were free to sit in whichever section they chose.

 Krauss threatened to walk out of the event after he saw two young men being escorted from the meeting by security staff because they refused to accept these seating arrangements.
 He mistakenly assumed that they had objected to the imposition of gender separation.